Societies and Divisions Awards

 This award recognizes and promotes the outstanding teaching of engineering economy.

 This award recognizes the outstanding application of engineering economy in a senior design project.

 The Wellington Award recognizes outstanding contributions in the field of engineering economy.

 This competition should showcase your creativity in ISE design to develop the conceptual design for a new product to meet an unmet need in the global marketplace.

 This award recognizes organizations for innovative and effective implementation of lean principles and practices that deliver exemplary business performance improvement.

-This award, open to graduate and undergraduate IE students, honors outstanding papers in the field of lean research and practices.
+This award, open to graduate and undergraduate ISE students, honors outstanding papers in the field of lean research and practices.

 This award recognizes excellence in teaching lean concepts.